WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/rwot-primer.md

 ### Choosing Your Lead Author

 By the end of the third day or so you should have picked a Lead Author as well; definitely you have to know before submitting your paper on day four.
-The Lead Author is the responsible party after the workshop, organizing any final work needed to bring the paper to completion.
+The Lead Author is the responsible party **after** the workshop, organizing any final work needed to bring the paper to completion.
 They're one part editor, one part cat-herder, and one part nose-to-the-grindstone author, filling in whatever needs to be done.

-Our Editor-in-Chief will keep in touch with the Lead Author, to see how the project is going, while hopefully the Lead Author will stay in touch with the team, coordinating final work and filling in the gaps as needed.
+The Rebooting Web of Trust Editor-in-Chief will keep in touch with the Lead Author, to see how the project is going, while hopefully the Lead Author will stay in touch with the team, coordinating final work and filling in the gaps as needed.

 ### Thanking the Teams

-At the end of Day Four of RWOT, we've done weeks worth of work in four short days.
+At the end of Day Four of RWOT, we've done weeks' worth of work in four short days.
 Everyone should take a moment to congratulate themselves and their colleagues on their investment in time and effort to improve our community!

 ## After the Workshop: Really Finishing Your Paper